amigazen/curses.lib/README.md

-# Curses.lib for Amiga
+# curses.lib for Amiga

-This is Curses.lib for Amiga, a BSD-licensed implementation of the curses screen manipulation library for Amiga computers.
+This is _curses.lib_ for Amiga, a BSD-licensed implementation of the curses screen manipulation library for Amiga computers.

 ## [amigazen project](http://www.amigazen.com)